-By now I don’t need to tell you the importance of storing water for an EMP, hurricane, earthquake, financial collapse, civil unrest, polar shift, or any other major disaster.
-Water is extremely important (humans are made up of at least 70% water) and going without can cause death in a matter of days.
-If you don’t want to buy your water from a store, learn here how to treat tap water for long term survival situations.
+By now I don’t need to tell you the importance of storing water for an EMP, hurricane, earthquake, financial collapse, civil unrest, or any other major disaster.
+Water is extremely important (humans are made up of at least 70% water) and going without can cause death in a matter of three days.
+If you don’t want to buy your emergency water from a store, learn how to treat tap water for long term survival situations.

 Preparing Tap Water for Long Term Storage

-Every prepper should have some professionally manufactured water bottles stored away.
-You never know when you might have to grab these and leave in a hurry (small water bottles are extremely portable).
+Everyone should have some professionally manufactured water bottles stored away.
+You never know when you might have to grab these and leave in a hurry.
+Small water bottles are extremely portable.

 That’s why most preppers will store large quantities of tap water in large containers.